-A collection of 215 general and subject specific reference titles published by Oxford University Press, covering more than 25 subjects: from art to accounting, music to marketing, and computing to communication.
+A collection of over 215 general and subject specific reference titles published by Oxford University Press, covering several topics: from art to accounting, music to marketing, and computing to communication.
 Contains over 16,000 illustrations and more than 775 locator, physical and political maps.